MLSDev/development-standards/platform/frontend/frontend.md

 Keep constants files out of repository.

 Google Analytics:
-* Test account - dev@mlsdev.com (see on articles - accounts) - create app google analytics for staging and development servers.
+* Test account - dev@mlsdev.com _(see on MLSDev Articles / Accounts)_ - create app google analytics for staging and development servers.
 * Production account is to be provided/created by/for client